-In 1966, while popular Melbourne band The Untouchables were playing at the Maas Cabaret in St Kilda, bass player and lead vocalist Charlie Bayliss was approached by an entrepreneur named Michael Kopp, who had observed the worldwide phenomenon of British pop groups and decided that he would try to create a rock band to rival the Beatles.
+In 1966, while popular Melbourne band The Untouchables were playing at the Maas Cabaret in St Kilda, bass player and lead vocalist Charlie Bayliss was approached by a promoter named Michael Kopp, who had observed the worldwide phenomenon of British pop groups and decided that he would try to create a rock band to rival the Beatles.

-For this purpose, Kopp had set up a company called Orbit, located in the very prestigious Southern Cross Hotel complex.
-Also recruited for this venture was legendary Melbourne recording and media consultant, the late Bob King Crawford, who would write the songs for this band.
+For this purpose, Kopp had set up a company called Orbit, with an office located in the very prestigious Southern Cross Hotel complex.
+Also recruited for this venture was legendary Melbourne recording and media consultant, the late Bob 'King' Crawford, who would write the songs for this band.
 The late Buff Parry, a wealthy businessman who owned a bus company in New Guinea, was the financial backer of the enterprise.

 Charlie was tasked to find musicians for this proposed supergroup, so he invited me as the lead guitarist from the Untouchables to join and recruited rhythm guitarist Kevin Thomas and drummer Malcolm McPhee.
 The band then started rehearsing at television Channel Seven's Artransa studios in St Kilda, preparing to record the first of many hoped-for hit songs and perform at many hoped-for sellout concerts.